The New Salerno Costa d’Amalfi Airport

 plane on runway in front of crossing against sunset

-At the end of last year, the Italian newspaper La Repubblica ran an article excitedly announcing that a new terminal and external roads, as well as metro links, were to be constructed in 2022, with 94 million euros earmarked for the project.
+At the end of last year, the Italian newspaper La Repubblica ran an article excitedly announcing that a new terminal, external roads, and metro links were to be constructed in 2022, with 94 million euros earmarked for the project.
 The current runway is expected to be extended to 2,200 meters by 2024.
-The projected number of passengers has been estimated to reach 6 million by 2030, with rumors that Ryanair is looking to build traffic into this regional airport from 2024.
+The projected number of passengers has been estimated to reach 6 million by 2030.

 Salerno Costa d’Amalfi Airport is located in the city of Salerno, Italy.
 It is a regional airport that serves the Campania region and southern Italy and is the second largest airport in Campania, after Naples Capodichino Airport.